holoviz/panel/doc/tutorials/basic/pn_panel.md

 :::{note}
 `pn.panel` is an easy to use and flexible **helper function** that will convert an object into a [*Pane*](../../reference/index.md#panes).

-More specifically `pn.panel` resolves the appropriate *representation* for an object by checking all [*Pane*](../../reference/index.md#panes) object types available and then ranking them by priority.
-When passing a string (for instance) there are many representations, but the [`PNG`](../../reference/panes/PNG.md) pane takes precedence if the string is a valid URL or local file path ending in `.png`.
+More specifically, `pn.panel` resolves the appropriate *representation* for an object by checking all [*Pane*](../../reference/index.md#panes) object types available and then ranking them by priority.
+When passing a string (for instance), there are many representations, but the [`PNG`](../../reference/panes/PNG.md) pane takes precedence if the string is a valid URL or local file path ending in `.png`.

 Resolving the appropriate *representation* for an object takes time.
-So if performance is key you should specify the specific type of *Pane* to use directly. i.e. use `pn.pane.Matplotlib(fig)` instead of `pn.panel(fig)`.
+So if performance is key, we should specify the specific type of *Pane* to use directly. i.e. use `pn.pane.Matplotlib(fig)` instead of `pn.panel(fig)`.
 :::

 Run the code below